jssosa10/TorreChallenge/Progress.md

 * Complete front and add styles.

 ## Tue 01-12-21 0-5
-*Deployment in Google Cloud and big troubleshooting.
+* Deployment in Google Cloud and big troubleshooting.

+## Tue 01-12-21 8
+* Documenting.